zzhangjii/learning-library/lab-guides/LabGuide400.md

   ![](images/400/77.PNG)

-- A example test flow could be:
+- Run a test doing the following:
     - Select a Product from the main page.
 See if it shows up in the Edit page.
     - Cancel out.
     - Insert a new Product from the main page using the following: